What the ’12 Days of Christmas’ will cost you with 2022’s inflation - NewsBreak

 ( WETM ) – This year’s record inflation has touched just about everyone.
 And if you were thinking of buying all of the items in the “12 Days of Christmas” song, well… expect to shell out a hefty amount.

 PNC Bank, based in Pittsburgh, released its annual “ Christmas Price Index “, adding up the twelve items from the partridge to the drummers.
-All in all, the total price of one set of each item is up more than 10% from last year.Home for the Holidays
+All in all, the total price of one set of each item is up more than 10% from last year.LIST: Where to get Christmas dinner in the Midstate

 By far, the cheapest items on the list are the milkmaids, with PNC using the $7.25 federal minimum wage as the cost of their hire.
 However, other human-based gifts cost well over $10,000.

 With so many animals on the list, PNC said higher feed costs are a huge part of the price hike this year.
-Plus, the price of gold rings spiked 40% in 2022, the highest increase of any item on the list.Holiday house fire safety: NY & PA rank among deadliest states
+Plus, the price of gold rings spiked 40% in 2022, the highest increase of any item on the list.Close

 The full list of items, with the percentage increase from 2021, is below: